cloudposse/atmos/website/docs/core-concepts/stacks/templating.md

 - `templates.settings.enabled` - a boolean flag to enable/disable the processing of `Go` templates in Atmos stack manifests.
   If set to `false`, Atmos will not process `Go` templates in stack manifests

+- `templates.settings.env` - a map of environment variables to use when executing the templates

+- `templates.settings.num_steps` - number of steps/passes to process `Go` templates.
+If not defined, `num_steps`
+  is automatically set to `1`

+- `templates.settings.steps` - a map of step configurations to process `Go` templates.
+The keys of the map are the step numbers.
+The values of the map are objects with the following schema:

+  - `left_delimiter` - the left delimiter to use to process the templates in this step/pass.
+If not defined, the default delimiter `{{` will be used
+  - `right_delimiter` - the right delimiter to use to process the templates in this step/pass.
+If not defined, the default delimiter `}}` will be used

+  If `templates.settings.num_steps` is not configured, all steps/passes (defined by `templates.settings.num_steps`) will use the default delimiters `{{ }}`.

 - `templates.settings.sprig.enabled` - a boolean flag to enable/disable the [Sprig Functions](https://masterminds.github.io/sprig/)
   in Atmos stack manifests